binarydevelop/Obsidian-study-vault/System Design/Low Level Design/SOLID Principles/SOLID_002 SRP.md

     OrderService --> OrderRepository
     OrderService --> EmailService
 ```
-Now in the above compliant diag
+Now in the above compliant diagram each class will have an instance of the order class.
+We're using composition.
 #### Key Insight
 SRP is **not about number of methods**
 It’s about **cohesion of responsibility**